 If you want to learn how to implement lean production and manufacturing in the workplace, explore this guide that goes over the following:

 Lean manufacturing, or lean production, is a methodology that helps streamline and improve manufacturing tasks and services while saving time and money through eliminating waste.
 Early versions of lean manufacturing gained prominence at the start of the 20th century when large-scale assembly line manufacturing become popular.

 However, it was Shigeo Shingo and Taiichi Ohno of the Toyota Motor Corporation who helped progress the idea of lean manufacturing in the 1950s.
 They created the Toyota Production System, which later became the foundation of lean production in the U.S.

 Lean manufacturing was introduced to the Western world in 1990 with the publication of The Machine That Changed the World.
-The novel details how Toyota got to the forefront of the automobile industry through a process called lean production.
+The book details how Toyota got to the forefront of the automobile industry through a process called lean production.

 Today, lean principles have influenced manufacturing practices around the world and in other industries, including the healthcare, software development and service sectors.

 Lean manufacturing is divided into five core principles: value, value stream, flow, pull and perfection.
 Each serves a vital purpose in manufacturing.

 - Value: The value of something is determined by the customer and how much they are willing to pay for products and services.
 The manufacturer or service provider then works to meet customer demand while eliminating waste and maximizing profits.